JPRamirez17/NLP_Cornell_Movie_Dataset/README.md

 Our main objectives for this project include:

 - Conduct comprehensive exploratory data analysis (EDA) to gain insights into the structure, content, and characteristics of the dataset.

-- Apply various natural language processing (NLP) techniques and algorithms to analyze the dialogues within the dataset. (sentiment analysis, topic modeling, named entity recognition, part-of-speech tagging, and dialog act classification)
+- Apply various natural language processing (NLP) techniques and algorithms to analyze the dialogues within the dataset. (indexing, topic modeling, clustering, PoS tagging)

+- Implement and compare various movie dialogue generation models (encoder-decoder, attention mechanisms, pre-trained models, fine-tuning).

-- Develop and evaluate machine and deep learning models for conversational modeling.
+- Build and evaluate classification regression models to predict metadata for movie dialogues (linear models, pre-trained models, fine-tuning).

-- ...
+- Develop a chatbot that can mimic the responses of a specific movie character, incorporating speech-to-text and text-to-speech functionalities for seamless interaction.

 ## Contributors